FX Hedging

 FX Forward hedging:

-FX forwards are over-the-counter (OTC) derivatives, meaning they are traded directly between two counterparties and can therefore be highly customised to suit the bespoke hedging requirements of the clients.
+FX forwards are used to secure an exchange rate for future transactions, protecting against currency fluctuations and effectively hedging FX risk.
+These contracts are over-the-counter (OTC) derivatives, meaning they are traded directly between two counterparties and can be tailored to meet specific hedging needs.

 Rolling hedging: